Light-Workflow Runner

 • Tenant-private source code, local files, and private command logs should use tenant-approved model providers unless tenant policy explicitly allows SaaS model processing.

-• Secrets are task-scoped and never included in logs or AI prompts.
+• Secrets are task-scoped and never included in workflow context, logs, artifacts, snapshots, or AI prompts.

-• All task results include runner identity, effective policy version, command template ID, artifact references, and approval references.
+• All task results include runner identity, attempt, fencing token, effective policy digest, command template ID, backend identity and operation ID, artifact and provenance digests, workspace-change policy and patch digests where applicable, cleanup state, and approval references.

 Implementation Plan